camaraproject/WorkingGroups/Commonalities/documentation/API-design-guidelines.md

 </p>

 Except for minor enconding details, the above-mentioned structures provide a full description of JSON language.

+## 2.5 Reduce telco-specific terminology in API definitions
+CAMARA aims to produce 'intent-based' APIs, which have two key benefits:
+- for the developer: it does not assume familiarity with the network that will filfil the API.
+- for the operator: it avoids tight-coupling, meaning the API can be fulfilled by various networks (mobile, fixed, satellite etc.)  and network versions (4/5/6G etc.)

+To realise these benefits it is important to reduce the use of telco-specific terminolgy/acronyms in developer-facing APIs.

+CAMARA API designers should:
+- Consider and account for how the API can be fulfilled on a range of network types
+- Avoid terms/types specific to a given telco domain.
+If this is unavoidable, either:
+- - allow a choice, so the developer can utilise other types.
+E.g. `MSISDN` should not be the _only_ way to identify an end user.
+- - use abstractions, which can evolve: e.g. an `end_user_identifier` enumeration can support mulitple identifiers.
+- - explain the telco-specific term in the documentation, and any constraints it brings.

 ## 3. API Definition